fire-ui/login-register-template/README.md

-# Login adn Register Template using Fire UI
+# Login and Register Template using Fire UI
 Create a Login and Register Page using this template!

 ## Steps to use this template:
 - Click `Use this template` button of this page.
-- Input Repository name (it's up to you!)
+- Input Repository's Name (it's up to you!)
 - Click `Create repository from template`
 - Wait generating until done
 - Edit `index.html` page according to you